Shatadal17/Edtech-student-dropout-analysis/SQL_Analysis_Summary.md

 Region-specific campaigns will have minimal impact.
 Platform-wide onboarding and engagement improvements needed.

+### Finding 6: Youngest students drop out most
+17-20 age group has highest dropout RATE (36.19%) despite not being the largest group by count.
+21-25 year olds have most dropouts by count (584) but lower rate (30.62%).

 ## Business Recommendations

 1. IMMEDIATE: Flag any student with login < 2/week for automated outreach